jzur/test/README.md

 # TIMETHOD

-**timethod** is a Matlab package for computing all zeros of harmonic mapping by continuation.
+**timethod** is a Matlab package for computing all zeros of harmonic mappings by continuation.

 ---

 ## Installation

-To clone the timethod repository, first navigate in a terminal to where you want the repository cloned, then type
+To clone the **timethod** repository, first navigate in a terminal to where you want the repository cloned, then type
 ```
 git clone TODO
 ```
-To use timethod in Matlab, you will need to add the `timethod` directory to the Matlab path.
+To use timethod in Matlab, you will need to add the **timethod** directory to the Matlab path.

 ---